 Professional Art and Industry College

-Artworks are represented in private collections in the USA, Spain, Russia, Estonia, Ukraine.
+Artworks are represented in private collections in the USA, Spain, Russia, Estonia, Ukraine, Czech Republic, The UK.